-Nicholas Ernst is an Associate in the firm’s Trial & Appellate Litigation, Arbitration & Mediation practice group.
+Nicholas Ernst is an Associate in the firm’s Litigation & Dispute Resolution, Appeals, and Wills, Trusts & Estates practice groups.
 He earned his law degree from the University of Hawaii, William S. Richardson School of Law, where he studied in the Evening Part Time program for students working full time.
 Nick arrived at the firm with more than a decade of experience in education and a passion for public speaking and debate.

 While in law school, Nick was a member and captain of the Native American Moot Court Team, a teaching assistant for Contracts I & Contracts II, and a member of Phi Delta Phi, an international legal honor society.
 In 2018, he and his partner were awarded first place for their written brief in the National Native American Law Students Association Moot Court Competition.
 He and his partners were also semifinalists in the 2018 and 2020 moot court competitions.
 He also earned a certificate from the Ka Huli Ao Center for Excellence in Native Hawaiian Law.